antixenoinitiative/axiwiki/builds.md

 ![krait-mk-ii.png](/img/krait-mk-ii.png =250x){.align-right}
 #### **Maelstrom Diver Build**

 The Krait Mk.II is a tried and true favorite of maelstrom divers, as it offers substantial firepower and optional internals, while still maintaining good maneuverability.
 The Maelstrom (or TitanKiller) Krait can be outfitted with a variety of weapon loadouts; the example given is the "fighter" configuration wwith Enhanced AX Multi-Cannons.
-For more detail on alternative options, visit the "Titan builds" seciton below.
+For more detail on alternative options, visit the "Titan builds" section below.

 - AXMCs: 3 large, 1 medium
 - Speed: 385m/s, 530m/s boost